xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

     2. java className
     3. start point of any program: main()
     1. As per the OOPS of Java, main() must be inside a class, it is also a member of a class
-    2. before creating any object, main() must be identified from within the clas
+    2. before creating any object, main() must be identified from within the class
     3. main() is declared as static, which can be accessed without creating any object
 4. class: An object is an instance of a class used to access the members of a class.
 5. method: A block which has a name, a return type (void if does not return anything) & contains set of statements to be executed is called as a method.